Nice2008X/Aperture/README.md

   logic is unreachable in practice (a `backend`-sourced model never needs it) but hasn't been trimmed out, since it's still a real, imported dependency, not dead code (see [Legacy packages](#legacy-packages)).

+## Contributing

+Bug reports and feature requests are welcome via [GitHub Issues](https://github.com/Nice2008X/Aperture/issues) — the tracker has separate templates for each.
+For anything security-sensitive, report it privately per [SECURITY.md](SECURITY.md) rather than opening a public issue.
+There's no formal contribution process yet; for a non-trivial change, opening an issue first to align on approach is a good idea before sinking time into a PR.

+## Citation

+A [`CITATION.cff`](CITATION.cff) is included if you want to cite this project — GitHub's "Cite this repository" button (in the sidebar) reads it to generate a citation in several formats.

 ## Credits